pyscaffold/pyscaffold/docs/configuration.rst

     $ putup --license mozilla --tox --travis --pre-commit myproj

 .. note::

-    Only the following options are allowed in the config file:
+    For the time being, only the following options are allowed in the config file:

     - **metadata** section: ``author``, ``author-email`` and ``license``
     - **pyscaffold** section: ``extensions`` (and associated opts)